-Saturday morning I jumped a 6:00 a.m. ski bus to Mt.
+Saturday morning, I jumped a 6:00 a.m. ski bus to Mt.
 Bachelor for a day of downhill skiing!
 In the winter, local buses haul eclectic groups of skiers up the mountain to play in the snow.
-During the three-hour ride to Bend you can enjoy the scenery or take a snooze.
+During the three-hour ride to Bend, passengers can enjoy the scenery or take a snooze.

-Skiing companions are sparse these days as most of my 60+ friends gave up downhill years ago.
-Instead, their winter adventures include exploring the back country on snowshoes or cross-country skis.
-Seeing the deep woods layered in fresh-fallen snow is a spectacular experience but I can’t rid myself of longing for the thrill of a downhill plunge – nothing like it!
-If you’re lucky enough to experience a day when your body, mind, and skis are in sync, it’s exhilarating fun!
+Skiing companions are sparse these days, as most of my 60+ friends gave up downhill years ago.
+Their winter adventures include exploring the pristine back country on snowshoes or cross-country skis.
+Seeing the deep woods layered in fresh-fallen snow is spectacular, but I can’t rid myself of longing for the thrill of a downhill plunge – there’s nothing like it!
+If you’re lucky to experience a day when your body, mind, and skis are in sync, it’s exhilarating!

-So far this year ski conditions in the Cascades have been dicey but a series of storms last week added several feet to the base and brought a dusting of fresh powder.
-The ski report called for wind and more snow but I hoped for good conditions.
-Morning skiing was fine but wind and severe whiteout conditions enveloped the mountain in the afternoon.
+So far this year, ski conditions in the Cascades have been dicey but a series of storms last week added several feet to the base and brought a dusting of fresh powder.
+The ski report called for wind and more snow, but I hoped for good conditions.
+Morning skiing was fine but wind and severe whiteout conditions shrouded the mountain in the afternoon.
 Several chair lifts closed.

-Except for the most enthusiastic, brave skiers it definitely put a damper on the day’s activities.
-I’m a fair-weather skier who avoids areas that intersect raucous snowboarding haunts and sticks to long leisurely intermediate runs.
+Except for the most enthusiastic, brave skiers, it put a damper on the day’s activities.
+I’m a fair-weather skier who sticks to long, leisurely intermediate runs and avoids areas that intersect raucous snowboarding haunts.
 Zero visibility is way too scary for me, so I stopped skiing around noon – disappointed but not willing to risk an accident or serious injury.

 I began skiing in California in my 20s mostly at Lake Tahoe and Bear Valley.
-Back then we expected to wait in lift lines and paid $10 for tickets.
+Back then, we expected to wait in lift lines and paid $10 for lift tickets.
 Things have changed with $80+ tickets, speedy quad lifts, and e-gads, helmets instead of wooly ski hats!!

-Oregon’s Cascade snow is very different from conditions in the Sierras, and making the transition took time and involved a considerable learning curve.
+Oregon’s Cascade Mountain snow is different from conditions in the Sierras, and making the transition took time and involved a considerable learning curve.
 Cascade powder skiing is phenomenal.
 I’ve learned to respect Mt.
-Bachelor and the challenging conditions it can present
+Bachelor and the challenging conditions it can present.

-After a short delay, the bus departed the lodge around 4:00 p.m.
-Ski stories – told by exhausted skiers soothed by an overdose of endorphins – were the main topic of conversation.
+After a short delay, our bus departed the Mt.
+Bachelor lodge around 4:00 p.m.
+Ski stories – told by exhausted skiers soothed by an overdose of endorphins – were the topic of conversation.
 There were two buses yesterday.
-One got caught in a snow bank and had to be rescued.
+One got caught in a snowbank and had to be rescued.
 My bus made it safely home through the harrowing blizzard but the trip took two hours longer than usual.
 After a long day of adventure, the main question weighing on everyone’s mind was what was for dinner….